A Triplet Resonance in Superconducting FeSe0.4Te0.6

 \section{Abstract}

-From heavy fermions to cuprates and iron pnictides, a spin resonance at $\hbar\Omega_0\propto k_BT_c$ is a staple of nearly magnetic superconductors.
-Possible explanations include a two-particle bound state or loss of magnon damping in the superconductor.
-While both scenarios suggest a central role for magnetic fluctuations, distinguishing them is important to identify the right theoretical framework and to guide the search for higher temperature superconductors.
-Using inelastic neutron scattering technique, we show that the spin resonance in optimally doped FeSe$_{0.4}$Te$_{0.6}$ splits into three peaks in a high magnetic field, a signature of a two-particle triplet bound state.
+From heavy fermion compounds and cuprates to iron pnictides and chalcogenides, a spin resonance at $\hbar\Omega_0\propto k_BT_c$ is a staple of nearly magnetic superconductors.
+Possible explanations include a two-particle bound state or loss of magnon damping in the superconducting state.
+While both scenarios suggest a central role for magnetic fluctuations, distinguishing them is important to identify the right theoretical framework to understand these types of unconventional superconductors.
+Using inelastic neutron scattering technique, we show that the spin resonance in the optimally doped Fe$_{1.03}$Se$_{0.4}$Te$_{0.6}$ superconductor splits into three peaks in a high magnetic field, a signature of a two-particle $S=1$ triplet bound state.

-Initially discovered in cuprates\cite{ybco_resn,ybco_pol,BSCCO_resn,TBCO_resn,jmt_resn}, then heavy fermion systems\cite{U123_resn,U123_2001,Ce122_resn,Co115_stock}, and now iron pnictide/chalcogenide superconductors\cite{A073932,A114755,bao09a}, a spin resonance is arguably the most prominent experimental feature of unconventional superconductors\cite{UemuraII}.
-The leading interpretation is a triplet bound state formed by two Bogoliubov-de Gennes quasiparticles in the superconducting state.
-The resonance intensity is enhanced by the coherence factor of a momentum-space modulated superconducting order parameter\cite{resn_1,resn_2,resn_3,resn_t_3,A032740,A041793}.
-A different class of theories associates the resonance with a remnant magnon of the parent antiferromagnetic state\cite{dkm_sw,cdb_sw} - the enhancement below $T_c$ is attributed to loss of the particle-hole damping channel within the superconducting gap.
-While each interpretation may have merit in different materials, we report an experimental result that makes a clear distinction for optimally doped FeSe$_{0.4}$Te$_{0.6}$ superconductor.
-By splitting the resonance into three modes in a high magnetic field, we show it is associated with a spin triplet, thus pointing decidedly to a two-particle bound state.
-In contrast, a conventional magnon is generally a doublet that may split into two modes in a field\cite{spin_wave}.
+Initially discovered in cuprates \cite{ybco_resn,ybco_pol,BSCCO_resn,TBCO_resn,jmt_resn} and heavy-fermion \cite{U123_resn,U123_2001,Ce122_resn,Co115_stock} superconductors, and then in iron pnictide/chalcogenide superconductors \cite{A073932,A114755,B053559}, a spin resonance is arguably the most prominent experimental feature of unconventional superconductors \cite{UemuraII}.
+The leading interpretation of the resonance is an $S=1$ triplet excited bound state formed by two Bogoliubov-de Gennes quasiparticles in the superconducting state.
+The resonance intensity is enhanced by the coherence factor of a momentum-space modulated superconducting order parameter \cite{resn_1,resn_2,resn_3,resn_t_3,A032740,A041793,Co115_theory}.
+A different class of theories interpret the resonance as a remnant magnon of the parent antiferromagnetic state \cite{dkm_sw,cdb_sw}.
+The intensity enhancement below the superconducting transition temperature $T_c$ is attributed to a loss of the particle-hole damping channel inside the superconducting gap.
+While the two interpretations may have merit in different materials, we report here an experimental result that makes a clear distinction for the optimally doped $\rm Fe(Se,Te)$ superconductor.
+By splitting the resonance into three modes in a high magnetic field, we show that it is associated with a spin $S=1$ triplet, thus pointing decidedly to a two-particle bound state.
+In contrast, a conventional magnon is generally a doublet that may split into two modes in a field \cite{spin_wave}.